Bookshlf-in/Backend/README.md

   <h1 align="center">Bookshlf Backend</h1>
 </p>

-Bookshlf is an online second-hand book store.
-Have a look on it [here](https://bookshlf.in).
+- Bookshlf is an online eCommerce Store to buy & sell used books.
+- Have a look on it [here](https://bookshlf.in).

 This Respository contains backend APIs of [Bookshlf](https://github.com/Bookshlf-in/Website).